 Worth getting out of bed for

 Wake up and marvel at the mystery of Manhattan across the water, then throw yourself into it.
 The L train (on the subway) takes you into Union Square in eight minutes, and from there the city is your oyster.
 Or, catch the East River ferry from the dock down below; it zips under the Brooklyn Bridge on its way to Wall Street and Downtown.
-Back at the hotel, hit the Ides for rooftop cocktails, or catch a film at the in-house Screening Room.
+Back at the hotel, hit Lemon for rooftop cocktails, or catch a film at the in-house Screening Room.

 If you’re in town on a summer Saturday, join the rest of Brooklyn at open-air food market Smorgasburg (East River State Park), which showcases the latest and greatest street food innovations – it’s jam-packed, but then so are the artisan donuts.
 On the Williamsburg shopping scene, Upstate Stock (2 Berry Street) and Concrete + Water (485 Driggs Avenue) are cult fashion boutiques, Rough Trade (64 N 9th Street) does retro vinyl, and The Mini Mall (218 Bedford Avenue) is the old-school go-to for secondhand books and vintage clothes.
 The City Reliquary museum (370 Metropolitan Avenue) houses NYC curios and oddball artifacts.
 At night, book an alley at Brooklyn Bowl (opposite the Wythe) or join the locals for a game down in dive-bar The Gutter (North 14th Street).

 Brooklyn Brewery has been hard at work in a converted Williamsburg factory since 1996, and it was one of the very first hipster-craft-beer kids on the block.
 It’s a must-do just across the road from the hotel, with tours and tastings throughout the day.